Taking Bikes on French Trains: A bike rider’s Guide

 Taking a bike on the French Regional TER trains

-Travelling with a bike on French regional trains is very convenient and also free.
-Unlike the TGVS, there is no requirement to pack the bike away.
-So no need to dismantle it or store it in it’s own self contained bag.
-Instead, there are sections on the carriages which are designated for bike storage.
-Often these are found at the front or end of the carriage.
-Each train is slightly different but in the main, you will generally find some vertical hanging hooks which you put around your bike wheel.
-The bike then hangs in place securely.
-You are obliged to use these hooks when they are available.
+Travelling with a bike on TER trains in France is very convenient and also free.
+Unlike the TGVs, there is no requirement to pack the bike away.
+So no need to dismantle it or store it in its own self-contained bag.
+Instead, there are sections on the carriages which are designated for bike storage and you can bring your bike aboard fully assembled.
+Bicycle carriages are usually found at the front or end of the train in our experience.
+Each train is slightly different but in the main, you will generally find either vertical hanging hooks which hang your front wheel, or a dedicated area where you simply lean your bike.

 Use the bike storage facilities on French trains

 We had a situation where a train conductor was upset with us as we had stored our bikes incorrectly.
 Basically instead of using the hooks, we decided to just lean the bikes up against each other.
 This was so we wouldn’t need to take off our bikepacking bags.
-When the conductor saw our bikes like this they weren’t happy.
+When the conductor saw our bikes like this we were instructed to place them in the hooks for safety reasons.
 We quickly took the bags off and stored the bikes from the designated hanging hooks.
 To be honest, the hanging hooks are far more secure and we should have done this in the first place.
 Lesson learned – when there are set storage facilities for bikes put in place, use them.

 How to travel with your bike on other French train networks